 When telling the story of the Amador County Fair Evelyn Bishop must be included.
 Evelyn gave the Fair a consummate volunteer who tended the flowers, oversaw the Junior Building exhibits, promoted 4-H throughout the County, and established the standard for landscaping that continues to delight Fair patrons today.
 Evelyn gave of her time until the age of 90 when she finally retired.
 Although she departed this life in 1993, those who knew her well will tell you that stepping in the flower beds or wading in “Evelyn’s Pond” can still bring down her wrath.
 So many have given so much to the Amador County Fair and to the community it’s impossible to list them all in this space.

 In 1966 Dick Cooper assumed the reins of the Fair, overseeing the grounds and the event through 1971.
 His interest in antique equipment can be seen today during the Fair in the actual operation of the Saw Mill which he acquired.
-Dick today is a well recognized member of the Sheandoah Valley wine grape growers and vintners, participating in the Friday night Wine Tasting.
-His winery has garnered an award winning reputation, an accomplishment he can add to his standing as a band leader, renown in the area.
+Dick today is a well-recognized member of the Shenandoah Valley wine grape growers and vintners, participating in the Friday night Wine Tasting.
+His winery has garnered an award-winning reputation, an accomplishment he can add to his standing as a bandleader, renown in the area.